URL Messaging System

 DUPLICATED KEY

-If you are using the same key in the URL query, UniWebViewMessage
+If you are using a same key for multiple values in the URL query, UniWebViewMessage

 will parse them to the same key as well, with the values concatenated by a comma.
 For example, a URL like uniwebview://action?key=1&key=2